Anaesthetists are doctors who have had specialist training in anaesthesia. Your anaesthetist is responsible for:

 - assessing whether you are fit enough to have the anaesthetic for your operation

-- giving the anaesthetic and organising pain control afterwards, and
+- agreeing a plan with you for your anaesthetic and organising pain control afterwards

 Grades of anaesthetist